datarootsio/ml-skeleton-py/HOWTO.md

 - Commit often, perfect later.
 - Integrate `make test` with your CI pipeline.
 - Capture `stdout` when deployed.
+- In need for a Notebook?
+Use the docker image.

 ## Project configuration